 When a loved one dies, the weeks that follow can be surreal and overwhelming.
 If you have been named the executor of your loved one’s estate, you will have numerous responsibilities to fulfill at this difficult time, including going through the probate process.
-At Pankau Law, we guide clients through probate and help ensure your duties as executor are properly handled.
+At Knauf Law (previously Pankau Law), we guide clients through probate and help ensure your duties as executor are properly handled.
 We work with individuals and families during some of the worst periods in their lives.
 Our attorneys are compassionate and understanding, and we strive to make the probate process as painless and efficient as possible.

 Navigating the Probate Process in Illinois

 In Illinois, the probate process is used to identify and verify who the heirs and legates of a deceased person are and to ensure legally enforceable debts and taxes are paid by the estate and that the assets are transferred pursuant to the terms of the will.
 The executor of the will is in charge of handling the probate process.
 Being an executor can be time-consuming and an exasperating responsibility.
 The executor has a fiduciary duty to the estate to execute probate properly.
 If the executor does not follow the court’s directions and the terms of the will, the executor can be held personally liable.
 The duties of the executor include but are not limited to the following:

 - Locate and file the will within 30 days of the decedent’s death;

 - Fill out the necessary court documents and filing them with the appropriate jurisdiction;

 - Set the petition for probate on the Judge’s calendar;

 - Send out notices to all interested parties and obtaining waivers from them, if possible, prior to the court appearance;